ElnuDev/blog.elnu.com/content/posts/creating-a-firefox-pwa-for-discord/index.md

 ```

 You’re done!
 You’ve created a PWA for Discord that looks and behaves like a desktop application, but without a lot of the hassle involved with the actual desktop app.

+Note that if you decide to reinstall the normal Electron-based desktop Discord application, you’ll have to move/delete `/usr/bin/discord` first, as desktop Discord needs to put its executable there.

+## Conclusion

+Of course, this isn’t a perfect solution.
+Dragging and dropping files into the PWA doesn’t work for uploading, there might be some improved voice chat performance in the normal desktop version not available in the browser/PWA version, push-to-talk doesn’t work, and streaming still has no audio.

+However, if you’ve already been using primarily the browser version of Discord, creating a PWA is a nice upgrade until Discord finally makes a good client.
+Here’s to hoping that day actually comes.

+Anyhow, I hope this was helpful!